Skip to content

 Field Type Required Description

-sampleRate number No Sampling rate, range [0,1], 0 means no collection, 1 means full collection, default is 1.
+sampleRate number No Sampling rate, range [0,1].
+0 means no collection, 1 means full collection.
+Default is 1.

-enableNativeAutoTrace boolean No Whether to enable native network auto-tracking iOS NSURLSession, Android OKhttp (since React Native network requests are implemented using system APIs on iOS and Android, after enabling enableNativeAutoTrace, all React Native data can be tracked together.)
+enableNativeAutoTrace boolean No Whether to enable native network auto-tracing for iOS NSURLSession and Android OKhttp (Since React Native network requests are implemented using system APIs on iOS and Android, enabling enableNativeAutoTrace allows all React Native data to be traced together.)

 Note: